Generalizable Coarse-to-Fine Robot Manipulation via Language-Aligned 3D Keypoints: Method

 \section{Method}

 Our hierarchical policy consists of a coarse task planner and a fine-grained action predictor, as shown in \Cref{fig:method}.
 To promote compositional generalization, we first decompose tasks into step-wise language instructions, each describing the motion of the robot between two consecutive key-frames.
 This enables the coarse task planner to perform language-guided planning while allowing the fine-grained action predictor to learn and reuse common skills across tasks.
 Moreover, we adapt a pre-trained VLM to 3D keypoint prediction in the coarse task planner, by finetuning it with a sequential reasoning procedure.
+The VLM predicts the pixel position in each view and we follow the prior work \citep{rvt2} to map them to a 3D position.
 The pretrained VLM is trained to first reason about the positions of task-related objects, then generate a step instruction and finally predict the corresponding 3D keypoints.
 To enable zero-shot generalization ability to novel objects, we add an auxiliary task of 3D object detection by augmenting the training data with additional object positions dataset.
 Finally, \pw{in contrast to RVT2,} \pw{the coarse and fined-grained branches are implemented with a different architecture, since they play different roles.
 Thus, for the latter, we utilize} \pw{specialized} pre-trained \pw{visual foundation models} to construct a 3D-aware representation.
 The design choices of both the coarse task planner and the fine-grained action predictor are detailed in the following sections.